 - Your ID– they will accept either a Maltese ID card or a passport.
 If you have a Maltese ID card, always use this as it makes the reference process easier.
 You have to have one to live here anyway, so I’d recommend just waiting to open the account until your ID card is sorted.

 - A general reference– if you have an ID card then the reference can be from a bank, your employer, a lawyer and so on.
-Easiest way is your employer, on company headed paper they simply have to complete a form that BOV will be happy to send you via email.
+The easiest way is your employer, on company headed paper they simply have to complete a form that BOV will be happy to send you via email.
 It asks for things like name, address and salary (not sure why this is necessary).
 If you don’t have an ID card then you’ll need a reference from your bank, which you cannot provide- BOV will contact your bank directly.
 Due to the slowness with banks in general, on both sides, this can take a while.

 Cashlink vs Visa Debit